-The above diagram illustrated the step method where the telescope had to be unised through three steps to hit the rod.
-Note that each step raised the middle wire by the mount of the full interval for the distance in question.
-This full interval reading was obtained when the distance was read. the step nothed is very repid and computation is easy but it is limited to about six (6) steps either above or below the level position.
-Notice that you have to Level the telescope before starting the step method.
-When it is necessary to step acon you will be loosening the slow notion screw; then go too for each time and come back by tightening the scrow.
+The above diagram illustrated the step method where the telescope had to be reised through three steps to hit the rod.
+Note that each step raised the niddle wire by the mount of the full interval for the distance in question.
+The full interval roading was obtained when the distance was road.
+The stop method is very repid and computation is easy but it is limited to about six (6) stops eithor above or below the level position.
+Notice that you have to level the telescope before starting the step method.
+When it is necessary to step down you will be loosening the slow notion screw; then go too for each time ont. some back by tightening the scrow.
 This will increase accuracy.
-With the small sugles of this method correction to horizontal distance is not needed. (+) The Bornon arc.
-The Bornon arc is the scale which is found at the right of the arc on Gurley instruments and at one end of the arc on the K. and E. Notice that it is not a scale of equal parts and so has no vernier.
-The idea of the Bennan arc is exactly the same as that of the step method illustrated in above diagram.
-The difference is that instead of looking through the telescope and moving the wires over a full interval by watching certain hep-hazard marks on the ground the movement is measured by a scale on the arc.
-The Berman arc is not Limited to shall angles from horizontal.
+With the small ngles of this method correction to horizontel distance is not needed.
+(4) The Bernon arc.
+The Bennen arc is the scale which is found at the right o the arc on Gurley instruments and at one end of the arc on the K. and E. Notice that it is not a scale of equal parts and so has no vernier.
+The idea of the Beenen are is exactly the same as that of the step method illustrated in above diagram.
+The difference is that instead of looking through the tolescope and giving the wires over a full interval by watching certain hep-hazard marke on the ground the movement is measured by a scale on the arc.
+The Berman arc is the imited to shall engles from horizontal.
 Inspection of above diagram shows by it is not a scale of equal parts.
-The arc reads from 0 to 100 or(0 to 50) that the middle or level boint 16 50 instead of 50 on the anglescale (Gurley construments only).
-Routing of observation is as follows: Read distance as usual: center control level; look at Beaman arc and with slow motion screw move telescope until it reads a whole number; then look through telescope and record where middle vire hits the rod.
-Computation is exactly the same as with the step method; differance of elevation between instrument and middle wire: full interval multiplied by number of divisions away from 50 (= number of stopp).
-If this proceedure fails to get middle wire on rod then change to another division.
+The arc reads from () to 100 or(0 to 50) ac that the middle or level boint is 50 instead of 30 on the anglescale (Gurle, construments only).
+Routing of observation is as follows: Road distance as usual center control level; look at Beaman arc and with slow motion screw move telescope until it reads a whole number; then look through telescope and record where middle wire hits the rod.
+Computation is exactly the some as with the step method; differonce of elevation between instrument and middle wire full interval multiplied by number of divisions eway from 50 (= number of steps).
+If this proceedure fails - not middle wire or wod than change to mother division.